Groups definable in partial differential fields with an automorphism: Introduction

 The paper is organised as follows.
 Section 2 contains the algebraic and model-theoretic preliminaries.
-Section 3 introduces the notions of definably quasi-(semi)simple groups and shows the isogeny result (\ref{thm1}).
+Section 3 introduces the notions of definably quasi-(semi-)simple groups and shows the isogeny result (\ref{thm1}).
 Section 4 contains the main results of the paper: description of Zariski dense definable subgroups of simple and semi-simple algebraic groups (\ref{prop1}, \ref{MainTheorem} and \ref{prop2semi}).
-Section 5 gives the results on definable subgroups of algebraic groups which are not quantifier-free definable (\ref{sbgp}) and shows that definably quasi-semi-simple definable groups have a definable connected component.
-Section 6 gives the results on the fixed field.
+Section 5 proves the above mentioned Theorem~\ref{sbgp} and shows that definably quasi-semi-simple definable groups have a definable connected component.